rohillavicky172/naperg/README.md

 npx prisma migrate dev --preview-feature
 ```

-to reset your database, use:
+to reset your database if needed, use:
 ```
 npx prisma migrate reset --preview-feature
 ```